camaraproject/Commonalities/documentation/Camara-OAS-Sections-Guidelines.md

 Terms of service shall not be included.
 API providers may add this content when documenting their APIs.

 #### Contact information
-Contact information shall not be includeds.
+Contact information shall not be included.
 API providers may add this content when documenting their APIs.

 #### License
 The license object shall include the following fields: